alielsamra2004/mdi-analytics-portfolio/appendix_h/company_midpoint_review.md

 # Appendix H: Manager Feedback and Midpoint Self-Review (Internal)

-> Internal only, not included in the public report.

 ## Individual Achievements and Areas for Opportunity (Midpoint Feedback)

 ### Achievements (related to axes of performance)